DHTMLX/docs-todolist/docs/api/methods/parse_method.md

 ### Description

-@short: Loads data from a client-side resource
+@short: Loads data into To Do List

 ### Usage